mwiencek/yarb/README.md

 While yarb shares API similarities with browserify and is even compatible with browserify transforms, it currently does not handle the full array of core modules (only `events`, `fs`, `module`, `net`, `path`, `stream`, `util`), and lacks most of the settings and behaviors that browserify has.

-This project served two purposes for me: (1) fixing a frustration after failing to patch browserify to suit my needs, and (2) learning better how to write node modules.
-Use browserify unless you know what you’re doing.

 ## Notes

 Internally, yarb stores files as [vinyl](https://github.com/wearefractal/vinyl) objects, and even accepts these as input wherever a path is accepted.
 This allows passing in existing buffers/streams by just wrapping them in vinyl objects beforehand.